Thai art: Sukhothai art

 Sukhothai art emerged in the 13th to 15th centuries CE, coincided with the establishment of the Sukhothai Kingdom.
 This art form was influenced by Theravada Buddhism, which was propagated from Lanka through Nakhon Si Thammarat.
 One of the most notable characteristics of Sukhothai art is the authentic Sukhothai-style chedi, also referred to as Phum khao bin, which has a distinct lotus-shaped design.

 Another defining feature of Sukhothai art is the Buddha images' graceful and elegant form, which exhibits refined proportions, a distinctive flame-like halo around the head, and a serene expression.
 These Buddha images are typically seated in the half-lotus posture with the right hand performing the earth-touching gesture or walking with one foot forward and the right hand raised to the chest.
 The walking Buddha, in particular, is a unique style closely associated with Sukhothai.

 The Sukhothai Kingdom was also renowned for its exceptional glazed ceramics, which were produced in the Sangkhalok style.
-These ceramics featured delicate blue-green or grayish-green tints and intricate designs painted in black or a darker hue of the glaze.
+These ceramics featured delicate blue-green or grayish-green tints and detailed designs painted in black or a darker hue of the glaze.
 They were fired at high temperatures, resulting in a durable and robust body.
 Despite its short-lived existence, the Sukhothai Kingdom's artistic legacy remains influential to this day.
 The kingdom's artistry and craftsmanship were absorbed into the Ayutthaya Kingdom, which succeeded it.